 The higher prices have stimulated work on fields that were known, but not fully developed.
 Recent data compiled on oil megaprojects indicates that oil companies are now making a concerted effort to develop sites that may be available but have not yet been developed.
-Many of these projects are expected to begin production in 2008 and 2009.
+Many of these projects are expected to begin production in 2008 and 2009, but delays are common because of shortages of manpower and drilling rigs, and because of cost over-runs.